meza/trance-stack/README.md

 There has been quite a few deliberate decisions made here, so let's go through them.

+#### Globals: true

+The globals are off by default but to get `js-dom` to work with vitest, they need to be on.

 #### Test reporters

 We use different reporters depending on the environment.
 In the CI environment, we output `junit` and `cobertura` reports